10-Q 1 dibs-20230331.htm 10-Q dibs-20230331

 Active Buyers

 We define Active Buyers as buyers who have made at least one purchase through our online marketplace during the 12 months ended on the last day of the period presented, net of cancellations.
 A buyer is identified by a unique email address; thus an Active Buyer could have more than one account if they were to use a separate unique email address to set up each account.
 We believe this metric reflects scale, engagement and brand awareness, and our ability to convert user activity on our online marketplace into transactions.
-Our historical growth rates for Active Buyers may not be indicative of future growth rates in new Active Buyers.
+Our historical performance for Active Buyers may not be indicative of future performance in new Active Buyers.

 Adjusted EBITDA

-We define Adjusted EBITDA as net loss excluding depreciation and amortization, stock-based compensation expense, other income (expense), net, provision for income taxes, and strategic alternative expenses.
+We define Adjusted EBITDA as net loss excluding depreciation and amortization, stock-based compensation expense, other income, net, provision for income taxes, gain on sale of business, and strategic alternative expenses.
 Adjusted EBITDA is a key performance measure used by our management and board of directors to assess our operating performance and the operating leverage of our business.
 We believe that Adjusted EBITDA helps identify underlying trends in our business that could otherwise be masked by the effect of the income and expenses that we exclude from Adjusted EBITDA.
 Accordingly, we believe that Adjusted EBITDA provides useful information to investors and others in understanding and evaluating our operating results, enhances the overall understanding of our past performance and future prospects, and allows for greater transparency with respect to key financial metrics used by our management in their financial and operational decision-making.
 See “Non-GAAP Financial Measures” for more information and for a reconciliation of net loss, the most directly comparable financial measure calculated and presented in accordance with GAAP, to Adjusted EBITDA.

 Components of Results of Operations